Discover Omnia

 But the top node ‘How we work’ is not included in the breadcrumb, which shows another important learning on navigation – that there can be a difference between how you organize where information is created and managed and how the navigation structure is presented.
 This can be used to achieve a setup that is efficient for content owners and authors and navigation that is optimized for findability.

 Directories can be a good solution when building navigation for objects where there are no real hierarchies.
-The directory would then typically list the objects in an order of your choice and provide search and filtering features to make it easy for end-users to find what they are looking for.
-Common examples of when directory navigation is a suitable choice are for a news article archive, a directory of official processes, or as in the image below, a project portfolio.
+These directories then typically list the objects in an order of your choice and provide search and filtering features to make it easy for end-users to find what they are looking for.
+The intranet navigation examples below show when directory navigation is a suitable choice are for a news article archive, a directory of official processes, or as in the image below, a project portfolio.

 In the example, end-users can find all internal projects running within the organization and they can search and use filters for finding projects of a certain type.